Find Trade Colleges

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

-In the United States, there were 458,200 jobs for Counter and Rental Clerk in 2016.
+There were about 458,200 jobs for Counter and Rental Clerk in 2016 (in the United States).
 New jobs are being produced at a rate of 5.5% which is above the national average.
 The Bureau of Labor Statistics predicts 25,000 new jobs for Counter and Rental Clerk by 2026.
-There will be an estimated 61,800 positions for Counter & Rental Clerk per year.
+The BLS estimates 61,800 yearly job openings in this field.

 undefined